roboes/tools/sports/readme.md

 ### Usage

-[apple_health_export_tools.py](apple_health_export_tools.py) is a script that perform a series of transformations to the [Apple Health .xml Export](https://support.apple.com/guide/iphone/share-your-health-data-iph5ede58c3d/ios).
+[apple_health_export_tools.py](apple_health_export_tools.py) is a script that performs a series of transformations to the [Apple Health .xml Export](https://support.apple.com/guide/iphone/share-your-health-data-iph5ede58c3d/ios).
 The main features are:
 - Import Apple Health workouts/activities to a DataFrame and convert/save them as .tcx files (to upload to Strava).

 ### Python dependencies